Sri Lanka Tours With a Purpose – Classrooms in the Wild

 Off the beaten track and into Classrooms in the Wild.
-Join Ayu in the Wilds attempt to educate rural children to become future conservationists.
-It’s about how these kids can play a major role in building a sustainable livelihood for them and the communities they live in.
+Join Ayu in the Wild’s outreach initiative to educate rural children to become future conservationists.
+It’s about how these kids can play a major role in building a sustainable livelihood for themselves and the communities they live in.
+A visit to this rural village, packed with fun and games with these primary school kids is an experience our guests truly never forget!
+Nor do the kids.

 Our initial efforts have paid off, and these Cricket and Soccer crazy barefoot kids have moved on from playing with deflated soccer balls and remnants of farm tools to playing cricket with actual bats and balls, while interacting with our guests have given them incredible confidence in using simple English words during their games.